jsonallen/laravel_lenny/README.md

 ## Philosophy

-Laravel Larry uses a **three-script approach** to separate concerns:
+Laravel Lenny uses a **three-script approach** to separate concerns:

 1. **Server Provisioning** - One-time setup of the base Laravel environment
 2. **Site Setup** - Add individual Laravel sites to the server